Malay Film Productions: Early film productions at Jalan Ampas

-The studio expanded quickly, by 1948, the studio was using up-to-date sound recording apparatus and motion picture cameras from the United States, and had 160 permanent staff.
+The studio expanded quickly, and by 1948, the studio was using up-to-date sound recording apparatus and motion picture cameras from the United States, and had 160 permanent staff.

 Heyday

 The MFP had a virtual monopoly of Malay films in the early days, and film production increased rapidly.
 The studio reached its peak in the 1950s, when it was producing over 10 films a year, with the most being in 1952 when it made 13 films.
 The increase in production in the 1950s led to the expansion of the studio into neighbouring plots of land for the construction of new sound stages, with quarters on Boon Teck Road where its employees were housed.
 The original studio on 8 Jalan Ampas were also rebuilt.
 Two filmmaking units, A and B, were formed, and they used the studio in turns; if unit A was filming in the studio, unit B would do the filming outdoors.
 The processing of the film was also located at Jalan Ampas.
 Each film was budgeted at around Malayan $30,000 (around US$10,000), and from its conception to its release, each film can usually be completed in three months.
 By 1958, the studio had produced over a hundred movies, some of which won awards at Asian film festivals.